 The day was split into 2 sessions with 18 teams taking part in the morning and 9 teams arriving for the afternoon.

 Snakes and Ladders – Two teams take alternate shots at the upright target board.
 Using Velcro tennis balls, the players aim for a number between 1 and 6 to determine how many spaces they can then move their team’s counter along the board.
 Watch out for those slippery snakes though!

 Tic-Tac-Toe Tennis – The traditional game of ‘noughts and crosses’ only expanded for our target tennis team event.
 Two teams take it in turns to lob a ball over the net and land it in the 3 by 3 grid.
 If successful, that box turns red or blue for that team.
 3 colours in a row wins the round – only in our version you can steal an already claimed box with an accurate attempt.

-Back of the Net – aiming towards mini football goals with cones for an extra challenge.
+Back of the Bucket – aiming towards mini buckets with cones for an extra challenge.

 Counter Connect – Using a giant connect four wall, players have two shots to hit a smaller sized tennis ball through any whole to win a token for their team to put down the chute.

 Sitting Volleyball – Two teams attempt to hit the ball over the net and land it in their opposition’s half.
 The game can be played with a beachball or balloon to make it easier to rally.